ernestask/libras/README.md

 The above will decompress the archive in the working directory, as there is currently no option to specify the output location.

-Compressing (and other write operations) are also not yet implemented.
+Compressing (and other write operations) is also not yet implemented.

 # File format